domantasjurkus/peek/README.md

 ### Todos
 `*` Update warping to rotate the query image any number of degrees
 `*` Look into applying adaptive/Otsu thresholding to minimise background noise
+`*` Make a folder for the used to put their own control and query images

 Project by Domantas Jurkus